kingbode/Covid-19-Data-Science-using-Python/README.md

 =====================================
 V2.4:

-Added date and time to save the webpage that has the data along with extracted data in a separate folder with date and time attributes, so later we could work on all files and detect the variance in data.
+- Added date and time to save the webpage that has the data along with extracted data in a separate folder with date and time attributes, so later we could work on all files and detect the variance in data.
+- using Headless broswer ( hidden mode )
+- Adding messgaes that show the progress of the code.

 =====================================